warmuuh/sql-puzzle/README.md

 * have a better api, maybe a fluent one on table-objects, so the code that works with tables is more readable. (e.g. table.innerJoin(otherTable...) instead of sql.join(table1, table2,...).
 * having these methods on the table-class would also make switching db easy without changing much. tables could be either in memory using java-streams for logic or can be in an actual database, transparent to the user.
 * also more convenience functions (such as table::getColumn, table::getRow(idx)) but these were not necessary for the presented requirements
+* reduce memory footprint.
+The code uses immutable tables.
+Operations such as join create a copy of the original table.
+A better way would be to create a view on the original tables or some more lightweight (memory wise) abstraction.